bionicdl-sustech/SoftRoboticTongs/README.md

 ## Experiment

 Three data acquisition experiments are shown below.
+The collected data is stored in the 'datasets' folder.

 ### 1. Baseline